 Mount Pleasant, Chorley PR7

 As a consequence of the complex building history it is difficult to unravel all the phases of the building with certainty, and further research might elucidate the story.
 However, the present appearance of the building seems to be largely owed to a rebuilding which followed the erection of the tower and spire.
 This work was almost certainly undertaken by the same firm, Pugin & Pugin.
-In addition to the listed building description the following can be noted.
+In addition to the list description, which is below, the following can be noted.

 The interior is a very striking and complex space.
 The narthex and former baptistery of 1927 forms a prelude, and leads into a secondary narthex formed by a pitch-pine screen extending down from the gallery.
 The relationship between the top-lit aisles and transepts, the result of expansion on a limited site, is particularly unusual and effective.
 The arcades are said to be formed from the previous window openings, and the spaces are divided from the transepts by large double columns giving views through to the east end.
 Here the soaring proportions and rich decoration of the sanctuary are most effective, the chancel arch framed by two lesser arches to single bay chapels, each with an ornate altar by Pugin & Pugin, executed by Boulton of Cheltenham (incorporating later alterations).
 The high altar and reredos is very elaborate and ornate work typical of the firm.
 A forward altar has been provided and the altar rails removed as part of the 1990s reordering.
 The north transept has large windows with good stained glass, the upper window by Hardman was installed in 1947.
 The lower windows are a fine group showing the Lancashire martyrs, installed in 1926.
 The south transept has confessionals and a link with the presbytery.